ajread4/thm_writeups_publish/MrRobot.md

 -r-------- 1 robot robot   33 Nov 13  2015 key-2-of-3.txt
 -rw-r--r-- 1 robot robot   39 Nov 13  2015 password.raw-md5
 ```
-The ```password.raw-md5``` is an MD5 hash of the user robot.
+The ```password.raw-md5``` appears to be an MD5 hash of the user robot's credentials.
 I dropped the hash into crackstation (https://crackstation.net/) and found the password for user robot.
 With the password, I am able to authenticate as robot and read key 2!
 ```
 daemon@linux:/home/robot$ su robot
 su robot